 - The breakdown of causes of unplanned outages shows that the major causes of outages are external events such as vehicle collisions, bird strikes to overhead lines, contractors' cranes or tree felling interference.
 SAIDI from such sources averages 40 points each year.
-The second largest source of unplanned outage mins on the NTL network is from equipment faults which has averaged 15 mins per year. - Methods of reducing network outage consequence and network susceptibility to external interference have been considered and many have been implemented.
+The second largest source of unplanned outage minutes on the NTL network is from equipment faults which has averaged 15 minutes per year. - Methods of reducing network outage consequence and network susceptibility to external interference have been considered and many have been implemented.
 The capital works plan contains a number of ongoing network enhancements aimed at reducing the frequency, extent and duration of unplanned outages.
 The strategies include breaking up feeder circuits, installing more line circuit breakers, introducing automation, increasing conductor spacing, identification and elimination of failing line hardware etc.

 - Analysis of reliability within each supply region reveals as expected, that the reliability of supply in rural areas is less than that in the urban areas.
 In particular, the Kikiwa and Murchison GXP regions suffer the poorest reliability, this being a function of the remoteness of the load centres from the supply substation, the very low consumer density in these areas, and the lack of alternative supply circuits. - Planned outages on the distribution network have increased in the past few years due to less work being done live line on light copper conductors for safety reasons.
-Means of improving planned SAIDI from planned work will include deployment of temporary generators where practicable. - Planned outages on the Transpower network are a major component of overall SAIDI performance (approx. 30%).
-Due to the fact that two of the grid exit point substations are single transformer supply sites, shutdowns of the whole GXP supply are required to complete transformer maintenance activity. - Investigations to identify means of averting the shutdowns at the NTL Motupipi substation have been completed.
+Means of improving planned SAIDI from planned work will include deployment of temporary generators where practicable. - The ten year programme of light copper conductor replacements will require more than previously experienced planned outages to complete. - Two of the supply regions are dependent upon single transformer supply sites (Murchison and Motupipi).
+Shutdowns of the whole supply region are required to complete transformer maintenance activity at these sites. - Investigations to identify means of averting the shutdowns at the NTL Motupipi substation have been completed.
 A capital upgrade solution is now planned for the substation in 2018-2020.